 - Up to five installations per user account.

 - Accessibility from any device.

-Whether you use Office 365 or another cloud service, make sure you understand all of the benefits and features that come with it.
+Whether you use Microsoft 365 or another cloud service, make sure you understand all of the benefits and features that come with it.
 If used to its full advantage, cloud computing for business can save your company money and increase overall efficiency and productivity with minimal security risk.